ethz-adrl/towr/CONTRIBUTING.md

 # Contributing to towr

-:+1::tada: First off, thanks for taking the time to contribute! :tada::+1:
+Thanks for taking the time to contribute! :tada::+1:

 We are grateful to anyone who decides to actively engage in this project.
 This project and everyone participating in it is governed by the [Code of Conduct](CODE_OF_CONDUCT.md).